This brochure describes

 Very little rainfall is needed to bring the country to a standstill.
 Following flood rains, the main channel fills fairly quickly and then spreads out into the neighboring channels and watercourses for kilometres on either side.
 In the event of severe flooding, the Georgina can vary in width in the upper reaches from 15 to 20 kilometers, and in the lower reaches it is estimated in some sections to be 25 to 30 kilometers wide.

 The main impact of flooding is the isolation of towns and properties and the extensive inundation of grazing lands which can last several months in some areas.
-Road transport is disrupted for long periods.
+Road transport disruption for long periods is common during large scale flooding.

 Flooding in the Georgina River is generally associated with widespread rainfall situations over northern and central Queensland and the Northern Territory.
-The two most recent major floods that were recorded in the system occurred in December 2000/January 2001 and January/February 2007.
 The highest recorded flood peaks occurred in late January and early February of 1974.
 The following figures show the significant flood peaks at Marion Downs and Glengyle since records began.

 The Bureau of Meteorology operates a flood warning system for the Georgina River and Eyre Creek based on a rainfall and river height observations network shown on the map.
-The network consists of a number of volunteer rainfall and river height observers who forward observations by telephone when the initial flood height has been exceeded at their station.
+The network consists of a number of volunteer rainfall and river height observers who forward observations by telephone when the initial flood height has been exceeded at their station, as well as automatic telephone telemetry stations at Roxborough Downs and Boulia, which are operated by the Department of Natural Resources and Mines.

 The Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the Georgina River and Eyre Creek during flood events.
 Qualitative flood forecasts are issued when moderate flood levels are likely to be exceeded.